-Like every person, family, business, school and organisation, we are having to respond and adapt to what is going on around us.
+Like every person, family, business, school and organisation, we are making plans for how we emerge from restrictions.
+Some of this won’t happen fully until we are in our new building, but there is plenty happening now too.
 This page is a place to share what that’s looking like for us and to give you tools that can help you to do the same.

 Kids Church, 9am on YouTube

 A service led by our children, always a powerful and inspiring time!
 It can be found at goldhill.org/kidschurch

 On Saturdays at 7pm, we have a youth gathering, which is currently happening at the Chalfont St Peter Youth Centre.
 If you’d like to know more about this, get in touch by emailing our youth worker Natalie Criddle.